AOEpeople/techradar/radar/2021-01-01/pulumi.md

 * .NET Core
 * Go

-This differs from the Terraform approach which is using it's own domain specific 'Terraform Configuration Language'.
+This differs from the Terraform approach which is using its own domain specific 'Terraform Configuration Language'.
 While Terraform kept this language intentionally small and limited in functionality in order to make it purely declarative sometimes there is the need to abstract over configuration